USI-MSDE-SA-2023/sa--Simone-Piatti/src/sa/model/index.md

 Quality: _Testability_

-Scenario: Each code unit should have the 80% of code coverage during the development phase.
+Scenario: Each code unit should have at least 80% of code coverage during the development phase.

 ```puml